 Do you need a hot water pressure washer?
 Or will a cold water pressure washer be a better fit?
 Master Blaster Pressure Washers has both types.
 We even have true steam cleaning pressure washers.

 Cold Water Pressure Washer

 A cold water pressure washer might be just right for you.
 They are less expensive to buy and require less maintenance.
-Cold water pressure washers work great for light to medium duty cleaning.
+Cold water pressure washers work great for light to medium-duty cleaning.
 There are some surfaces that hot water pressure heaters will damage.
-For instance, hot water or steam will cause bare wood to swell and that lead to damage.
-Cold water pressure washers work great for cleaning siding and decks, and can do a good job on boats and cars.
+For instance, hot water or steam will cause bare wood to swell, and that leads to damage.
+Cold water pressure washers work great for cleaning siding and decks and can do a good job on boats and cars.
 Anything with oily grime will be too much for them.

 Hot Water Pressure Washer

 Hot water does a significantly better job of breaking up oily and grimy dirt.
 If your cleaning tasks involve machinery or surfaces that will have oily dirt, then hot water is your best bet.
 Hot water pressure washers can also be used in colder weather - an important factor here in the Midwest.